stevechungytc303-cloud/Solidworks-Controlled-Stacking-Robot/README.md

 # Solidworks-Controlled-Stacking-Robot
-This software extracts pickup and drop-off coordinates from two SolidWorks assemblies that simulate the stacking robot's workspace.
-The combined data is then sent to an Arduino, which controls the robot's movements to execute the stacking task.
+This software extracts pick-up and drop-off coordinates from two SolidWorks Assembly files: one showing the robot’s starting environment and one showing the final stacked layout.
+Macros created using the SolidWorks API extract the coordinates and generate a temporary PowerShell script.
+The script sends the data to the computer port connected to the robot’s Arduino, which moves the robot accordingly.